fzaidi96/group-project-FAA/README.md

 Fatima

 **Project Description**
-We have created a Moodboard!
-Think Pinterest but better (that's a bit of a claim BUT you gotta big yourself up sometimes)
+We have created a MOODBOARD called FAA - our initials together.
+Think Pinterest but much better (that's a bit of a claim BUT you gotta big yourself up when you're learning)

-The platform allows users to explore and save images sourced from an open-source repository to their personalized moodboards.
+Our platform allows users to explore and save images sourced from an open-source database (our good friend Unsplash) to their own personalized moodboards.
+You can search for whatever you like, and if you want to add it to your moodboard you simply press the heart button!
+You'll be messaged if you've already saved an image :) Then you can navigate to your own profile page and scroll through a gorgeous carousel of all your images!

 **Problem Domain and User Stories**